appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/multilineInput.md

 />

 </div>

 <!-- vale on -->

-This page provides information on using the Email Input widget (available in AI Assistant Apps), which allows you to capture and validate email addresses.
+This page provides information on using the Multiline Input widget (available in AI Assistant Apps), which allows you to capture and validate longer user inputs.

  <ZoomImage
-    src="/img/Email-Input.png"
+    src="/img/input-widget-anvil.png"
     alt=""
     caption=""
   />